Session Http Server Tutorial

 @HttpSessionStateful

-public class Posts implements Serializable {
+public static class Posts implements Serializable {

 private final List<Post> posts = new ArrayList<Post>();